bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 Essentially, when a letter branches, it points to a single map with the keys being all child letters and their values being more maps.
 This actually allows us to do away with a root node entirely, and provides O(1) access to a node's children.
 It's also extremely recursion friendly.
+And so is Elixir, which is what we're going to use to build this bad boy.

 ### The c0d3
 Before we can search our trie, we have to populate it.
 How should we do that?